delight-im/Knowledge/README.md

 # Knowledge

-Collection of how-tos, notes and tricks
+Random pieces of knowledge — with anecdotes and quotes

 ## License